ioxayo/edv-server-go/README.md

 # Go EDV Server

 ## Introduction
-This is a Go implementation of the [*Encrypted Data Vaults*](https://identity.foundation/edv-spec) specification, which "describes a privacy-preserving mechanism for storing, indexing, and retrieving encrypted data at a storage provider."
+This is a Go implementation of the server interface defined in the [*Encrypted Data Vaults*](https://identity.foundation/edv-spec) specification, which "describes a privacy-preserving mechanism for storing, indexing, and retrieving encrypted data at a storage provider."
 This is a useful service for individuals and organizations that wish to manage private data at a remote storage provider without revealing the data to them in the clear.
 This convenience minimizes the risk of storage providers exploiting sensitive data and provides a portable storage layer that can be migrated between compatible providers.

 ## Routes
 There are several routes defined in the EDV specification.
 These are the routes that we support in this library: